A Just Transition for the Port Townsend Paper Mill

 There comes a time in the life of an aging industrial facility where deliberate planning for its closure, cleanup, and replacement must begin.
 For the Port Townsend Paper Corporation mill, that time is now.
 Take your pick, the problems are proliferating: foul odors, marine organisms smothered by debris or suffocating from nutrient pollution, foam and algal blooms along the shore, occupational health and safety violations, water and air quality violations, climate pollution and toxins that will be around for a very long time.

 And the mill is by far the largest source of climate pollution in Jefferson County.
 The 2023 facility inventory from the EPA put the mill’s carbon dioxide emissions from burning wood chips and using fossil fuels at 554,000 metric tons CO2 per year.
-That’s over two and a half times the emissions from the rest of Jefferson County’s economy (207,582 metric tons).
+That’s over two and a half times the entire emissions from the rest of Jefferson County’s economy (207,582 metric tons).

 While most non-wood pulp and paper facilities are in China and India the US is beginning to catch up as the demand for clean and green products soars.
-Companies like Genera (Tennessee) and Cotrell Paper (Massachusetts) are using wheat straw and hemp as feedstock and are using far less water, energy, and chemical than their wood-based competitors.
+Companies like Genera (Tennessee) and Cotrell Paper (Massachusetts) are using grass, wheat straw and hemp as feedstock and are using far less water, energy, and chemicals than their wood-based competitors.
 Here in Washington, Columbia Pulp was the first large scale experiment – one that was designed to use wheat straw feedstock from eastern Washington farmers, but it opened its plant just as COVID hit and had to shut down operations in 2019.

-Also, Washington Department of Ecology should notify the current owner – Atlas Holdings, LLC – that the current water and air quality permits are the last ones.
+Also, Washington Department of Ecology should notify the current owner – Atlas Holdings, LLC – that the current water and air quality permits are their last ones.
 These permits are not worth the paper they’re written on if violations and enforcement actions are chronic and doing nothing to protect or improve the air we breathe or the waters we use for fishing, boating, and swimming.

-At the City level, our councilors should impose a bonding requirement that will ensure that Atlas bear full financial responsibility for cleaning up the site once it’s closed.
+At the City level, our councilors should impose a bonding requirement that will ensure that Atlas bears full financial responsibility for cleaning up the site once it’s closed.
 With $18 billion in annual revenues, Atlas can afford this.
 Center for Sustainable Economy worked with King County to get a similar risk bonding ordinance in place for fossil fuel facilities that can easily be replicated here.

 Our councilors and county commissioners could also play a major role by rolling up their sleeves and working with state economic development officials and the union to begin the process of recruiting new capital – if Atlas takes a pass – with some public support since the transition serves a public purpose.
 Similar facilities have been jumpstarted by solid waste bonds, new markets tax credits, and IRA’s section 45X for advanced manufacturing.
 The market outlook for non-wood facilities is promising.
 According to Global Growth Insights, the compound annual growth rate for non-wood pulp is forecast to be 6.4% through 2034 but only 0.81% for wood pulp.